-The Harvard MPH in Epidemiology’s unique part-time format—a blend of on-campus, online, and field learning—combines the best of what the Harvard Chan School has to offer and is designed to fit the lives of busy professionals.
+The MPH in Epidemiology’s unique part-time format—a blend of on-campus, online, and field learning—combines the best of what the Harvard Chan School has to offer and is designed to fit the lives of busy professionals.

-- On Campus — The program includes three intensive, three-week campus sessions, one each at the beginning, middle, and end of the program.
+- On Campus — The program includes two intensive on campus sessions one each at the beginning and middle of the program.

-- In the Field — Mentored by Harvard faculty, you will complete a self-designed, year-long practicum culminating in a capstone project and presentation.
+- In the Field — Mentored by Harvard faculty, you will complete a self-designed, year-long practicum culminating in an integrative learning project and presentation.

 Who Should Apply?

-The Harvard MPH in epidemiology is designed for individuals seeking specialization in advanced quantitative methods of epidemiology and its applications for clinical and population health research, policy, and programs.
+The MPH in epidemiology is designed for individuals seeking specialization in advanced quantitative methods of epidemiology and its applications for clinical and population health research, policy, and programs.
 The degree also provides a public health framework for epidemiologists.

-Eligible applicants for the Harvard MPH in epidemiology should meet one of the following criteria:
+Eligible applicants for the MPH in epidemiology should meet one of the following criteria:

 - Hold a doctoral degree in a health profession or academic area related to public health.(International medical degrees also qualify as a doctoral degree.)